-Letting one’s spirit soar while maintaining tight control over movement and technique is the trademark of the master contemporary dancer.
+Letting out one’s soul while maintaining tight control over movement and technique is the trademark of a master contemporary dancer.

-Dancing solo or with a partner is best done with music adapted to the artist's tastes.
+Dancers can dance solo or with a partner, which is best done with music suited to the performer’s tastes.

-What do you think of our selection of the best contemporary dance songs?
+What do you think of our selection of the best set of contemporary dance songs?